 In terms of features, you've got per-key RGB lighting along with strips of LEDs around the edge, you've got the great programmable Control Wheel dial, six programmable macro keys, plus dedicated media keys, and a numberpad.
 It's a full suite of stuff.

 There a USB port for power, though you'll to connect it to your PC with two connectors to make use of that.
-It's a really expensive option (particularly for a wired keyboard in a world where wireless is really starting to break through), but you can't fault the results one bit.
+It's a really expensive option (particularly for a wired keyboard in a world where wireless is really starting to break through), but you can't fault the results one bit, as our full Corsair K100 RGB Mechanical Keyboard review will tell you.

 HyperX has a fine pedigree when it comes to gaming keyboards, and the Alloy Elite 2 is another winner: it's very well constructed, with flexible lighting and a variety of dedicated media and volume keys, and it'll work just as well for general computing tasks as it will for gaming.